TopoMojo: Building Virtual Labs

 Once the template is in the appropriate state:

-- Refresh: (arrows) Refresh queries the state of the VM from the hypervisor.
+- Refresh ( ): Refresh queries the state of the VM from the hypervisor.
 This is useful if you run a

-shutdowncommand in the VM and the TopoMojo UI icons haven't updated to reflect the powered-off state of the VM yet. - Deploy: (lightning bolt) Deploys that virtual machine into your workspace.
+shutdowncommand in the VM and the TopoMojo UI icons haven't updated to reflect the powered-off state of the VM yet. - Deploy ( ): Deploys that virtual machine into your workspace.

 The deployed virtual machine displays the following additional icons from left to right:

-- Revert: Reverts the VM to its last saved state.
+- Revert ( ): Reverts the VM to its last saved state.
 You lose all changes made since the last commit.
+TopoMojo can only revert VMs to their last saved state - there is no history of all previous saved states.

-The save icon only when you're using an unlinked disk, since you can't save changes to a linked disk.
-Clicking save removes the last snapshot and creates a new one with all VM changes.
+- Save ( ): Save any changes made to the VM.
+Sometimes called "taking a snapshot", though the technical implementation of this feature may not resemble a true "snapshot" on the hypervisor.
+The save icon is only available when you're using an unlinked disk, since you can't save changes to a linked disk.
+Clicking save removes the last saved state and creates a new one with all VM changes.

 Lab Document

-The Document tab in a TopoMojo workspace is where you write the instructions that correspond with your lab.
-You author instructions in Markdown using TopoMojo's built-in editor.
-Authoring in Markdown enables you to create a nicely formatted document without writing HTML.
+The Document tab in a TopoMojo workspace is where you write the lab instructions using Markdown syntax in TopoMojo's built-in collaborative editor.
+Authoring in Markdown enables you to create a formatted document using just plain text.

-The TopoMojo editor is a collaborative editor.
-Multiple people can work on the documentation at the same time.
-As long as you are "connected" (see the top-right corner) TopoMojo saves your updates to the document.
+Because TopoMojo's built-in editor is collaborative, multiple people can work on the documentation at the same time.
+As long as you are "connected" (see the top-right corner) TopoMojo automatically saves your updates to the document.

 For more information about Markdown, including the syntax guide, see markdownguide.org.